flowground/amazonaws-com-es-connector/README.md

 - API Key
 ## Actions

+### ListDomainNames
-### Returns the name of all Elasticsearch domains owned by the current user's account.
+> Returns the name of all Elasticsearch domains owned by the current user's account.<br/>

 #### Input Parameters
 * `Action` - _required_